awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 1. Open the AWS Lambda console at [https://console\.aws\.amazon\.com/lambda/](https://console.aws.amazon.com/lambda/)\.

-1. Navigate to **Functions** and then select your Lambda function
+1. Navigate to **Functions** and then select your Lambda function\.

-1. Scroll to **Network** and then select a VPC with the connectivity requirements of the function
+1. Scroll to **Network** and then select a VPC with the connectivity requirements of the function\.

-1. To run your functions in high availability mode, Security Hub recommends that you choose at least 2 subnets
+1. To run your functions in high availability mode, Security Hub recommends that you choose at least 2 subnets\.

-1. Choose at least 1 Security Group with the connectivity requirements of the function
+1. Choose at least 1 security group that has the connectivity requirements of the function

-1. Choose **Save**
+1. Choose **Save**\.

 For more information see the section on configuring a Lambda function to access resources in a VPC in the [https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html)\.